mharoot/BrokenLinksChecker/README.md

 ```
 I am using chromedriver Version 79.0.3945.36 in the root directory where the package.json file sits.
 This is completely fine when I tested on my mac os.
 It supports any of the version 79's.
 Doing it on windows is the same process.

-- Next run the addChromeDriveToPath.sh script, adjust the file path as neccesary because myne is  `/Users/michaelknight/Desktop/broken-links-checker/chromedriver`
+- Next run the `./addChromeDriverToPathWindows.sh` script, adjust the file path as neccesary because myne is  `/Users/michaelknight/Desktop/broken-links-checker/chromedriver`

 1. Give it a homepage url
 ```js